-The following VWP's located along the Main Embankment downstream toe were extended in 2013: AX1, AX5, AX6, BX1, BX2, BX4, CX1, CX2, CX4, EX1, EX4, and KX2.
-The VWP's were extended by means of electrically splicing on an additional length of cable to the existing cable that was located above ground surface.
-The new cables were extended to ensure that they were well above the buttress construction up to an elevation of 925.0 m.
+The following VWPs located along the Main Embankment downstream toe were extended in 2013: AX1, AX5, AX6, BX1, BX2, BX4, CX1, CX2, CX4, EX1, EX4, and KX2.
+VWPs were extended by means of splicing on an additional length of cable to the existing cable that was located above ground surface.
+The new cables were extended to ensure that they were above the buttress construction (El.
+925.0 m).
 During the extension, a number of previously separated stations were combined for ease of field data collection.
 Previous stations AX1, AX5 and AX6, and BX1, BX2 and BX4 were extended downstream and combined into single stations labelled AX1 and BX1, respectively.
-The remaining VWP's that required extending, were each extended vertically to accommodate the Stage 9 raise.
-Table 6.1: Summary of Extended VWP stationsTable 6.1 below gives a summary of VWP'S that were extended and their current stationing.
+The remaining VWPs that required extending were each extended vertically to accommodate the Stage 9 raise.
+Table 6.1: Summary of Extended VWP stationsTable 6.1 below gives a summary of VWPs that were extended and their current stationing.